GyaneshSamanta/Hack-Empowered/README.md

 ## How we built it 🔧
 We used a Raspberry Pi Zero W board connected to a breadboard with a push-down button to create the hardware end of Wheelie.
 The Twilio credentials are hardcoded onto the Pi in the `raspberry-pi-code.py` file and `twilMsg` function is executed whenever the button on the apparatus is clicked, sending out notifications right away.

+Even if Wheelie is disconnected from power, it starts the script on its own whenever the Raspberry Pi Zero boots up again eliminating the need to connect it to a laptop to initiate the script every single time.

 ## Challenges we ran into 🏃‍♂️
  1. Designing the hardware in a way that it's comfortable to attach to the wheelchair without creating a hassle for the user.